 Through using substances participating in addictive behaviors as a coping mechanism for adverse situations, parents model this behavior to their children.
 Thus, children learn that drinking/using is an acceptable way to navigate uncomfortable life experiences.
 This does not need to be an explicit lesson – just growing up around this will teach the child this is one way to cope.
-Treatment would involve addressing the parents’ drinking/using, the parents’ negative relationship, as well as therapy for the child to teach them healthier, more effective coping skills in their own life.
+Treatment would involve addressing the parents’ drinking/using, the parents’ negative relationship, as well as therapy for the child, to teach them healthier, more effective coping skills in their own life.

 Often the abuser in an abusive relationship may be using, increasing their tendency toward inappropriate behavior.

 Often, in the case of abuse, the abuser uses substances (maybe as a method to cope with their own experiences), which contributes toward increased abuse, including violence.
-Treatment in this case, would involve the abuser, helping them address their addiction as well as resolving any underlying trauma that may be driving the cycle of abuse.
+Treatment, in this case, would involve the abuser, helping them address their addiction as well as resolving any underlying trauma that may be driving the cycle of abuse.
 In addition, the abused party or parties would be advised to seek therapy to help them resolve any trauma caused by the abuse.

 In the case that an abuser uses substances, it is not uncommon for them to pressure their victim into using with them.

-Treatment, in this case would address the abuser’s using habits and any underlying trauma.
+Treatment, in this case, would address the abuser’s using habits and any underlying trauma.
 Treatment might also assess the victim’s using habits to determine the severity (if any) of addiction, assess the addiction if it is determined this is an issue, as well as address the trauma caused by the abuse.
 Any other individuals involved in the situation (if kids witnessed the abuse, etc.) should seek therapy as well.

 Use of drugs or alcohol might result in further abuse, such as assault, domestic violence of even rape.

-Use of drugs and/or alcohol can create an opportunity for abuse, such as in the case of rape.
+The use of drugs and/or alcohol can create an opportunity for abuse, such as in the case of rape.
 In the case of someone who becomes intoxicated and passes out or puts themselves in an otherwise compromising situation, they no longer have the capacity to protect themselves.
-This creates opportunity for unwanted sexual advances or even rape.
+This creates an opportunity for unwanted sexual advances or even rape.
 Furthermore, someone who is drinking and using may find themselves making poor decisions, making unwanted sexual advances, or even taking full advantage of a compromising situation.